 The Child Nutrition Program (CNP) continues to support the School Board goals with initiatives focused on nutrition and wellness education for both students and the Child Nutrition team.
 In partnership with school faculty and parent groups, the CNP continues to provide nutrition promotions and educational opportunity for students throughout the school year.
-Fruit and vegetable, as well as milk promotions seem to be the most popular and provide an opportunity to educated, encourage and expose students to food items they may not regularly include in their diet.
-Eat Smart Get Moving was the theme during National school Lunch week in October.
-Many cafeteria managers enhanced their promotions by challenging students to increase their activity and making healthy food choices.
+Fruit and vegetable, as well as milk promotions provide an opportunity to educate, encourage and expose students to food items they may not regularly include in their diet. " Eat Smart Get Moving" was the theme during National School Lunch week in October.
+Many cafeteria managers enhanced their promotions by challenging students to increase their activity and make healthy food choices.
 Over half of the CNP team have enthusiastically become members of the National School Nutrition Association and have now moved forward to form their own local chapter.
-This school year a breakfast program was added to Baker Butler Elementary school where students are enjoying the option of a healthy breakfast each school day.
+This school year a breakfast program was added to Baker-Butler Elementary school, where students are enjoying the option of a healthy breakfast each school day.
 The CNP applied for the USDA Fresh Fruit Program in which Greer was successful in receiving.
-Through this grant all Greer students are enjoying fresh fruit and vegetable as snack throughout the school year.
+Through this grant, all Greer students are enjoying fresh fruit and vegetable as snacks throughout the school year.
 The CNP will continue to apply each year for the USDA Fresh Fruit and Vegetable grants for eligible schools.
 A large portion of these fruits and vegetables were provided through local farms as part of our Farm to School initiative.
-The Farm-to-School initiative has moved forward, working with the Local Food Hub as well as The Farm at Red Hill.
-Local produce vendors have also been able to provide some local produce.
+The Farm-to-School initiative has moved forward, working with the Local Food Hub, as well as The Farm at Red Hill and other local produce vendors.
 Through November, 72% of dollars spent on produce for the Fresh Fruit and Vegetable program was on local produce and 1.5% of dollars spent on produce for the National School Lunch Program was on local produce.
 The CNP continues to move forward with initiatives while ensuring the financial integrity of the program.